google/error-prone/docs/bugpattern/javadoc/InvalidInlineTag.md

 }
 ```

-If the `@` symbol occurrs inside a code excerpt, the fix is to escape the code
+If the `@` symbol occurs inside a code excerpt, the fix is to escape the code
 excerpt using `<pre>{@code ... }</pre>`:

 ```java